IBM/Kubernetes-container-service-GitLab-sample/README.md

 First, install [Docker CLI](https://www.docker.com/community-edition#/download).

-You can use Docker hub for storing your images.
+You can use Docker hub for puhsing your images.

 Optionally, to use Bluemix Container Registry, install this plugin.

 ```bash
 bx plugin install container-registry -r bluemix